-Welcome to the Paleo Diet Lifestyle Paleo for the Holidays series!
+Welcome to Paleo Lifestyle Paleo for the Holidays series!
 Kicking off with Part 1 on weight gain and how to avoid it, we’ll be back throughout the month with all kinds of other tips and tricks for staying healthy through December without losing your mind.

 If you’re starting to feel a little twinge of worry about staying Paleo – or just staying sane – between now and New Year’s Day, you’re not alone.
 The holidays are supposed to be a time of joyful celebration, but they usually come with a heavy dose of stress attached for anyone who’s trying to eat healthy, lose weight, or maintain a weight loss that they’ve already accomplished.